linaMallek/Image_Matching/README.md

 # Menu_MULTIP
 ## Execution
 - Go to main.py execute
-- to make choice click on a button
+- to make choice left-click on the button